wallymathieu/assertfail/_posts/2020-09-05-Dependency-injection-in-FSharp.md

 } |> Async.Start
 ```

+There is also a post about using [reader monad for dependency injection](https://bartoszsypytkowski.com/dealing-with-complex-dependency-injection-in-f/) but without using more advanced techniques such as monad transformers.

-Another way to decompose your program is to use currying:
+Another way to decompose your program is to use currying as seen on [f# for fun and profit](https://fsharpforfunandprofit.com/posts/dependency-injection-1/):

 ```f#
 let getUser (repo:IUserRepository) email = repo.GetUser email